Coronavirus in Scotland: How does geography, sex, location, deprivation and occupation affect Covid-19 deaths? - Evening Express

 Age

-More than three quarters (77%) of all deaths involving Covid-19 to date were of people aged 75 and over, a slight increase on the week up to June 7 when it was 76%.
+More than three quarters (77%) of all deaths involving Covid-19 to date were of people aged 75 and over.

 The greatest proportion of Covid-19 deaths is in people aged 85 and over with 43% of all Covid-19 deaths.